MideTechnology/endaq-docs/docs/index.rst

 ``idelib``
 ----------
-:doc:``idelib`` is a Python API for accessing `enDAQ <https://endaq.com/>`_'s IDE recordings.
-The IDE format is an `EBML <https://github.com/ietf-wg-cellar/ebml-specification>`_ encoded file using a custom schema.
-This library utilizes our `ebmlite <https://github.com/MideTechnology/ebmlite>`_ to parse the files, and provides classes that make reading data simple.
+:doc:`idelib <idelib:index>` is the lower-level Python API for accessing the contents of `enDAQ <https://endaq.com/>`_'s IDE recordings.
+It is used by the :doc:`endaq <endaq:index>` package.

 ``ebmlite``
 -----------
-:doc:`ebmlite:index` is a lightweight, "pure Python" library for parsing and encoding EBML (Extensible Binary Markup Language) data.
+:doc:`ebmlite <ebmlite:index>` is a lightweight, "pure Python" library for parsing and encoding EBML (Extensible Binary Markup Language) data.
 It is used extensively in enDAQ and Midé projects, including the other libraries listed here.